josdejong/mathjs/README.md

 ## Roadmap

-Before version 1.0:
+Version 1.0:

-- More on matrices
+- An expression parser.
+- A basic set of functions and constants.
+- Data types Number, Complex, Matrix, Unit, String.
-- Examples and documentation
+- Examples and documentation.
-- Extensive testing
+- Extensive testing.

+Version 2.0:

+- A basic set of functions covering all common mathematical areas.
+- Functions and data types for numeral systems: Bin, Oct, Hex, Dec.
+- Arbitrary precision calculations with a BigNumber data type.

 ## License